floodowen/climatetool/README.md

 Not sure yet.
 I want to create a tool that helps visualize data

 ### Description of the data
 I think I would like to use some sort of healthcare data.
-I think folium would be cool, but perhaps just a bar graph tool
+I think 'folium' would be cool, but perhaps just a bar graph tool

 ### Description of user interaction
 Ideally, the user could specify a state and the program would plot the percentage of healthcare issues for that state.